+For recent studies of ceasefires in civil conflicts, especially what leads to ceasefires, see Clayton and Sticher 2021; Clayton et.al 2025; Clayton et. al 2023a; Clayton et. al 2023b; Bara and Clayton 2023; Clayton et. al 2023c; Bara et.al 2021; Clayton et.al 2021; Åkebo 2021; Lundgren et al. 2023.

+Decisive military victories are also linked to enhanced economic reconstruction (Toft 2010).
+Scholars have suggested that negotiated settlements can deter war recurrence when specific conditions are satisfied (i.e., post-conflict power-sharing, larger governing coalition, etc.).
+See: Joshi and Mason 2011; Walter 2002; Hartzell and Hoddie 2003.

+For instance, both Lebanon 1958-1958 and Lebanon 1975-1976 are given as negotiated settlement in Licklider (1995, 688), while the first is given as peace agreement and the second as ceasefire in UCDP Conflict Termination Dataset.

+While the NHST approach is useful for theory-testing, previous research on civil wars suggests that it is potentially misleading (Hill and Jones 2014; Muchlinski et al 2016).
+Since statistical significance does not necessarily equate to an improved predictive capacity or generalizability, and may even degrade it (Ward, Greenhill, and Bakke 2010), we utilize and compare both approaches.

+On IRB approval, see Appendix D.

 While the study of war recurrence grew out of research on civil war onset, the primary debate in the civil war recurrence literature has been about the role of war termination (Wagner 1993; Licklider 1995; Pearson et al. 2006; Doyle and Sambanis 2006).
 Many early findings identified factors that appeared to increase the likelihood of post-conflict violence, including the absence of economic reconstruction (Stedman et al., 2002), ineffective leadership in committing to post-war peace (Flores and Nooruddin, 2009), difficulty in achieving economic recovery in war-torn regions (Kang et al., 2005), ethnic polarization (Ellingsen, 2000), and ethnic fractionalization (Mason et al. 2011, 171).

 Licklider (1995, 681) referred to this argument as the Wagner hypothesis.
 His analysis of 91 post-1945 civil wars found general support for this hypothesis but only in “identity civil wars”.
 Quinn et al. (2007) modify it by arguing that peace is much more likely when rebel groups forces achieve victory than when the government’s forces win.